puppetlabs/trapperkeeper-webserver-jetty9/doc/jetty-config.md

 Trapperkeeper configuration files to be a nested map.
 Each key in this map is the id of a server, and its value is the configuration for that server.

-Please note that when configuring multiple servers, you MUST include a `:default-server` key in your webserver configuration.
-The value stored in this key is a string containing the name of the webserver you want to be the default.
-This is the server that handlers will be added to when no server-id is specified.

 For example, say you wanted to configure two servers on localhost, one on port 9000 and one on port 10000.
 The webserver section of your configuration file would look something like this:

 ```
 webserver: {
-    default-server: "bar"
     bar: {
         host: localhost
         port: 9000